ColdranAI/.github/profile/README.md

 **Why do we have this organization ?**

-We provide open source projects which people can self host to improve customer experience in any way.
+We provide open source projects which people can self host to know their customers or improve customer experience in any way.